 Robust Information Structures

-This line addresses challenges related to disinformation, hate speech and polarization, proposing computational and social solutions to strengthen the quality of information systems and promote a more balanced understanding of reality.
+This line addresses challenges related to misinformation, hate speech, and polarization, proposing computational and social solutions to strengthen the quality of information systems and promote a more balanced understanding of reality.

-His areas of research include: the study of the emergence and propagation of misinformation, the analysis of uncivil conversation on digital platforms, and the development of computational tools to improve robustness, explainability and control in recommender systems, natural language processing and semantic representation.
+His research areas include: studying the emergence and spread of misinformation, analyzing uncivil conversation on digital platforms, and developing computational tools to improve robustness, explainability, and control in recommendation systems, natural language processing, and semantic representation.

 Research line leaders